 WEBMASTER: EMILY TAN

 Emily Tan is a freelance writer, photographer and web producer based in Jersey City, N.J.
-She covers all things women, pop culture, music and technology.
-She’s been published in the Seattle Times, AOL Music, Lemondop, CMJ, Spinner, PopEater, Crushable and the International News Safety Institute.
-Currently Emily contributes to various sites and publications in the U.S. and U.K. including TheBoomBox.com, Diffuser.fm, The Line of Best Fit, The 405 and Village Voice.
-Emily is usually on the hunt for the perfect cup of coffee, at a gig in Brooklyn or the Lower East Side or cycling around the city.
+She covers all things women, food, pop culture, music and technology.
+She’s been published in the Seattle Times, AOL, Yahoo!
+News, CMJ, Spinner, PopEater, Metro and the International News Safety Institute.
+Currently Emily contributes to various sites including TheBoomBox.com, MySpace, Mode, PopCrush and the Village Voice.
+She does web production for the Simons Foundation.
 Find her on emilyvtan.com and follow her @cessemi.